 Changing your lifestyle habits is something that’s well within your reach.
 If you happen to have a genetic predisposition to thrombosis of any kind, it’s time to take care of yourself, think critically about your diet, and lead a more active life.

-There is no single origin for these conditions.
-Both of them are based on a variety of factors that usually relate to your lifestyle, genetic factors, and other associated diseases.
+There is no single reason why they manifest.
+These conditions are based on a variety of factors that usually relate to your lifestyle, genetic factors, and other associated diseases.

-- Having high cholesterol and triglyceride levels
+- Having high cholesterol and triglyceride levels.

-- Spending a lot of time sitting down
+- Spending a lot of time sitting down.

-- Recently having any kind of surgery
+- Recently having any kind of surgery.

-- Having heart or kidney problems
+- Heart or kidney problems.

-- Genetic predisposition
+- Genetic predisposition.

 As you can see, a lot of these risk factors can’t be avoided.
 But just because you’re pregnant or have high cholesterol doesn’t mean that you’re going to suffer from a blood clot.